Ran Online

 After starting the first official service in Korea in July 2004, RAN Online continued to expand globally.
-Servers were opened in Taiwan and Hong Kong in May 2005, Japan in September 2005, Malaysia in October 2005, Thailand in November 2005, the Philippines in January 2006, and North America in November 2013.
+Servers were opened in Taiwan and Hong Kong in May 2005, Japan in September 2005, Malaysia in October 2005, Thailand in November 2005, the Philippines in January 2006, Europe in September 2013, and North America in November 2013.
+Because it was free-to-play and had low system requirements, RAN Online remained popular in the Philippines in 2011, and was listed among the most popular MMO games in the Philippines in a 2009 study.
 On August 12, 2019, its official Facebook page announced the game's closure.
-Meanwhile, in 2018, Wavegame published RAN with the name "New RAN Online" in Southeast Asian region.
+Meanwhile, in 2018, Wavegame published RAN with the name "New RAN Online" in the Southeast Asia region.
 However, it shut down on June 30, 2021.
+In 2023, a few private server developers reopened the game, but it is still unstable to play due to a lack of old data.
+In the same year, Min Communications CEO Kim Byung-min issued a serious warning against illegal private servers and noted that the company has no plans to sell service rights or release a mobile version in the future.

 Schools

 You could choose schools for your characters.
 There were three main schools in the game: Sacred Gate, Mystic Peak and Phoenix.

-School members can also participate in School Wars (formerly called Tyranny) every three hours.
-The goal of the game is to capture the three towers positioned in different locations in the modified map of Saint Power Plant.
-A school immediately won if it captured all towers or if it captured two after 30 minutes; otherwise, there is no winner.

 Classes

-The game's classes originally consists of male Brawler (alternatively called Fighter), male Swordsman (alt.
+The game's classes originally consisted of male Brawler (alternatively called Fighter), male Swordsman (alt.
 Knight), female Archer, and female Shaman (alt.
 QiGong).
-Rebirth update turns classes no longer gender specific and introduced the Extreme class, which can be only unlocked on accounts with an existing character in specific level.
+The Rebirth update turns classes no longer gender specific and introduced the Extreme class, which can be only unlocked on accounts with an existing character in specific level.
 Later updates added Gunner (alt.
 Scientist), Assassin, Magician and Shaper classes.

+PvP

+School Wars (Tyranny)

+At most fifty members of each school can participate in School Wars (formerly called Tyranny) set every three hours.
+The goal of the game is to capture three towers positioned in different locations in the modified Saint Power Plant map within 30 minutes.
+A school automatically wins if it captures all the towers or if it captures two towers after the game's duration; otherwise, no winner is declared.

+Capture the Flag

+Two teams of five players are selected to compete against each other during the registration of the game.
+The players can be composed of different classes from different schools.